Generalized Multiple Importance Sampling: Applying the MIS Schemes

 \subsection{Generalized Adaptive Multiple Importance Sampling}

-{ Adaptive importance sampling (AIS) methods iteratively update the parameters of the proposal pdfs using the information of the past samples.
-In that way, they decrease the mismatch between the proposal and the target, and thus improve the performance of the MIS scheme \citep{Cappe04,Bugallo15}.
-The sampling and weighting options, described in this work within a static framework for sake of simplicity, can be straightforwardly applied in the adaptive context.}

-More specifically, let us consider a set of proposal pdfs $\{q_{j,t}({{\bf x}})\}$, with $j=1,\ldots,J$ and $t=1,\ldots,T$, where the subscript $t$ indicates the iteration index of the adaptive algorithm, $T$ is the total number of adaptation steps, $J$ is the number of proposals per iteration, and $N=JT$ is the total number of proposal pdfs.
-A general adaptation procedure takes into account, at the $t$-th iteration, statistical information about the target pdf gathered in all of the previous iterations, $1,\ldots,t-1$, using one of the many algorithms that have been proposed in the literature \citep{Cappe08,Cappe04,CORNUET12,APIS15,elvira2017improving}.
+Adaptive importance sampling (AIS) methods iteratively update the parameters of the proposal pdfs using the information of the past samples (see a survey in \citep{bugallo2017adaptive})}.
+The sampling and weighting options, described in this work within a static framework for the sake of simplicity, can be straightforwardly applied in the adaptive context.
+Let us consider a set of proposal pdfs $\{q_{j,t}({{\bf x}})\}$, with $j=1,\ldots,J$ and $t=1,\ldots,T$, where the subscript $t$ indicates the iteration index of the adaptive algorithm, $T$ is the total number of adaptation steps, $J$ is the number of proposals per iteration, and $N=JT$ is the total number of proposal pdfs.
+A general adaptation procedure takes into account, at the $t$-th iteration, statistical information about the target pdf gathered in all of the previous iterations.
+Several algorithms have been proposed in the last decade \citep{Cappe08,CORNUET12,APIS15,martino2017layered,elvira2017improving}.

-Hence, the sampling and the weighting procedures described in previous sections (and therefore the six MIS schemes considered in Section \ref{sec_MIS_schemes}) can be directly applied to the whole set of $N$ proposal pdfs.
-Moreover, in the adaptive context, when many proposals are considered (the number of proposals grow over the time), the \emph{a priori} partition approach of Section \ref{sec_partial} can be useful to limit the computational cost of the different MIS schemes when the number of iterations grows (and therefore also the total number of proposals).
+The MIS schemes considered in Section \ref{sec_MIS_schemes} can be directly applied to the adaptive context.
+Moreover, the \emph{a priori} partition approach of Section \ref{sec_partial} can be very useful to limit the computational cost of the different MIS schemes when the number of iterations grows (and therefore also the total number of proposals).

 Let us assume that, at the $t$-th iteration, one sample is drawn from each proposal $q_{j,t}$ (sampling $\mathcal{S}_3$), i.e.,